 Activities in relation to objective 1: How do we take the rapidly developing DAS technology and deploy it as an autonomous instrument?

-Activity 3: Working towards a more optimal design
+Activity 3: Working towards a more optimal DAS design

 Lessons learned from the initial deployment, including insights into the operational challenges and the effectiveness of the data collection methodologies used, will inform adjustments to equipment setup, deployment strategies and data analysis techniques.
 These will enhance the reliability and precision of subsequent deployments.

-Procure replacement and spare parts, such as cable with enhanced backscatter fiber, FO connectors, cable and rubber molded connectors, and batteries.
+Procure replacement and spare parts, such as cable with enhanced-backscatter fiber, FO connectors, cable and rubber-molded connectors, and batteries.

-Integrate a SoundTrap ST600 underwater sound recorder into the DAS prototype to detect acoustic waves in the water column and detect signals in a higher frequency range than those captured by the cable.
+Integrate a SoundTrap ST600 underwater sound recorder into the DAS prototype to detect acoustic waves in the water column and detect signals in a higher-frequency range than those captured by the cable.
 A SoundTrap ST600 is already available at the Seafloor Processes lab.

-Utilize the data collected from the initial deployment to develop machine learning algorithms specifically designed to identify signals associated with sedimentary flows.
-The implementation of these algorithms will facilitate the real-time detection and monitoring of sedimentary flows in the MARS DAS system.
+Utilize the data collected from the initial deployment to develop machine-learning algorithms specifically designed to identify signals associated with sedimentary flows.
+Implementing these algorithms will facilitate the real-time detection and monitoring of sedimentary flows in the MARS DAS system.
+Carlos Rueda, with help from Yanwu Zhang and Paul McGill, will lead this effort.

 A design review for tasks 3.1 and 3.3 is planned in June 2025.